Links 11/18: MayflowURL

 And another academic scandal: Eiko Fried and James Coyne are two of my favorite psychologists and crusaders for high standards in psychology.
 They’ve recently been having a bad time.
 As far as I can understand it, Coyne is (by his own admission) well known for being extremely blunt and not afraid of personal attacks on people he thinks deserve it.
 Fried wrote an article about how a climate of personal attacks and nastiness in the psychology community have gone too far, and most of his examples were of Coyne.
 Coyne wrote some things accusing Fried of tone policing, but also sued Fried for “cyberbullying” and spread rumors that he was “aligned with racism”.
 Now Fried has 100% won the lawsuit, the rumors against him have been debunked, various people have come out saying they were harassed by Coyne (and apparently there was also a case of “assault and battery”!) and various institutions Coyne is affiliated with have unaffiliated with him (or said they were never as affiliated as he claimed).
 I’m really disappointed in this, but it’s helped crystallize some things for me.
 First, that although cyberbullying is a big problem, mindlessly cracking down on it is dangerous for exactly the reasons shown here – a cyberbully trying to silence their victim by suing them for cyberbullying (and the “aligned with racism” slur is a parallel warning on the dangers of moral panics).
 And second, that complaints about “tone policing” can often be a smokescreen for just genuinely being a bad actor.

-“Superpermutations” is a term for mathematemical objects containing every possible permutation of some number of items.
+“Superpermutations” is a term for mathematical objects containing every possible permutation of some number of items.
 The field recently received a jolt when a proof of the lower bound of an important theorem was discovered to have been posted by an anonymous user on a 4chan thread about how many different ways you could watch anime episodes.
 Now in an equally weird twist of fate, the upper bound of the same theorem has been proven by sci-fi writer Greg Egan, author of Permutation City.

 Let’s Fund (description, site) is a crowdfunding site for effective altruism that helps people discover or coordinate campaigns.